OpenST/developer-guidelines/README.md

 * Documentation should be in markdown format.
 * Sign all your git commits and tags with your private key (and add the public key to your GitHub account).

+Labels:

+Every repository should have the same labels as the [developer guidelines labels].

 Branches:

 * `master` is the latest stable release.